-School districts must do everything possible to educate parents and players to the potential for injury, especially concussion, and even death that can result from participation in school sports.
+School districts must do everything possible to educate parents and players to the potential for injury and even death that can result from participation in school sports.
 In order to increase this awareness on the part of parents and players alike, and to help to reduce risk of lawsuits charging negligence, this office suggests the inclusion in your athletic authorization forms of a warning message.

-Sample Statement - In Season I/we give our permission for high school athletics (or name of sport), realizing to I/we acknowledge that even with the best coaching possibility.
-On rare occasions these injuries can be that such activity involves the potential for injury g, use of appropriate equipment and strict observ rance of rules, injuries are still a I/we acknowledge that I/we have read and understand tand this warning. (parent signature) (date) Parent / Guardian Athlete Sample Stateme High School Out-of-Se onsent Form High School Out-of-Se Student's name onsent i omi Grade Sport The CIAC allows a school to conduct non-mandate participate and as long as the programs do not interprogram we are offering can be very beneficial to However, this program is not an interscholastic attendically able to participate in the rigors such a probeing of your child (listed above) and give them proseason conditioning program.
-While off-season coroster. refere with any other educational, athletic or family your child's growth and development and encounletic program, therefore, you should always mal rogram demands.
-As parents you take full resportermission to participate in the ily commitments.
-We feel the rage them to participate. ke certain your child is asibility for the medical well High School optional out-of- As an athlete of High School I am willing to participate in a planned out-of-sea son conditioning program of my own free will and I am willing to abide to the follo • I will attend only at times specified by my coach • I will not bring equipment or use any school equ • I will participate only under the supervision of a owing: . hipment (except weights) during these conditioni Signature of Athlete (date)
+Sample Statement - In Season I/we give our permission forhigh school athletics (or name of sport), realizing that I/we acknowledge that even with the best coaching, u possibility.
+On rare occasions these injuries can be so t such activity involves the potential for inju se of appropriate equipment and strict obser ry, which is inherent in all sports. vance of rules, injuries are still a I/we acknowledge that I/we have read and understand d this warning. (parent signature) (date) Parent / Guardian Athlete Sample Statem High School Out-of-Seaso Student's name Grade Sport on Physical Fitness Program Parent/Athlete Consent Form The CIAC allows a school to conduct non-mandated participate and as long as the programs do not interfer program we are offering can be very beneficial to you However, this program is not an interscholastic athlet medically able to participate in the rigors such a program of your child (listed above) and give them permiseason conditioning program.
+While off-season conditionity roster. re with any other educational, athletic or fan ir child's growth and development and enco ic program, therefore, you should always mand demands.
+As parents you take full responsion to participate in the nily commitments.
+We feel the urage them to participate. ake certain your child is onsibility for the medical well-High School optional out-of- As an athlete of High School I am own free will and I am willing to abide to the followin • I will attend only at times specified by my coach. • I will not bring equipment or use any school equipment • I will participate only under the supervision of a coarse. ng: nent (except weights) during these condition Signature of Athlete (date)